thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 # og_image: /assets/img/content/Meet_The_Characters.svg
 ---

-Let's not talk about what happened to my <i>"A post a week means a post week."</i>
+Let's not talk about what happened to my <i>"A post a week means a post week"</i> commitment.
 <br>
 Okay?
 <br>